OlivierSohn/hamazed/BACKLOG.md

 if anything, interpolation should be logarithmic, not linear to have a progressive fade in / out.
 -> make both options available (linear, linear perceived).

+make ADSR enveloppes, factor code between simpleEnveloppe and ADSR enveloppe to not duplicate logics.

 use leap motion as input for envelope / pitch?

 - synths : verify if with 2 players, ghost notes occur.